 Intercultural Dialogue is essential to building an open and respectful conversation about social, cultural, religious, and political complexities of our world today, and to provide a platform for creative ideas and solutions to global problems.

 "I attended the Engage Your World discussion series for the first time and was completely surprised.
 It was absolutely nothing like I had imagined.
 I went with expectations of only scholarly individuals on the panel and discussing global events with each other.
 I was happy to see students both domestic and international on the panel and discussion was open to everyone in attendance.
 It was enlightening to see that all opinions mattered and everything was very free flowing.
 The concern for fellow students was stressed to take up the call as well to make an impact globally and possess the ideal of a global citizen."

 Support for Intercultural Dialogue Series

-The Engage Your World has gained a lot of support across many academic departments, Division of Student Affairs, as well as Tallahassee Community.
+The Engage Your World series has gained support across many academic departments, the Division of Student Affairs, as well as the Tallahassee community.

 To suggest a topic or to get involved, please contact Elcin Haskollar at firstname.lastname@example.org or call 850-645-4793.